Donald Kauerauf will take over as the Missouri Department of Health and Human Services director effective Sept. 1.

 Gov. Mike Parson announced the new director at a news conference Wednesday.
 In addition, Missouri will incentivize Missouri residents to receive the vaccine by awarding $10,000 to 900 residents through biweekly drawings.

-There are three categories for entries, and vaccinated residents can enter online.
+There are three categories for entries into the vaccine lottery, and vaccinated residents can enter online.
 The first drawing will be held Aug.
 13. The three category groups are red, white and blue.